-Our hearts are with all those still being affected by Hurricane Florence.
-Our office remains closed as we brace for potential unprecedented flooding from the continued destruction of this storm.
+Our hearts are with all those still being affected by historic flooding post-Hurricane Florence.

 We will continue to update this page and share ways in which you can help provide relief for those who need it most.
 The Foundation remains nimble and responsive to our local service area if and when relief is needed.
 Scroll down this page to learn more about how you can help with disaster relief and recovery.